Patrick Stewart: Relationships and children

-Beliefs, causes and interests
+Beliefs, causes, and interests

 Stewart has stated that his politics are rooted in a belief in "fairness" and "equality".
 He considers himself a socialist and is a member of the Labour Party.
 He stated, "My father was a very strong trade unionist and those fundamental issues of Labour were ingrained into me."
 He was critical of the Iraq War and UK government legislation in the area of civil liberties, in particular its plans to extend detention without charge to 42 days for terrorist suspects.
 He signed an open letter of objection to this proposal in March 2008.
-In August 2018 he was widely misquoted by the Daily Telegraph amongst others, who announced that he had left Labour owing to concerns over the leadership of Jeremy Corbyn.
+In August 2018 he was widely misquoted by the Daily Telegraph among others, who announced that he had left Labour owing to concerns over the leadership of Jeremy Corbyn.
 He posted on Twitter to confirm that he had been misquoted and denied that he had left the party.

 Stewart is an atheist and a patron of Humanists UK.
 He also identifies as a feminist.
 He has publicly advocated the right to assisted suicide.
-In January 2011, he became a patron for Dignity in Dying and campaigns for an assisted dying law in the UK.
+In January 2011, he became a patron of Dignity in Dying and campaigns for an assisted dying law in the UK.

 In August 2014, Stewart was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-In 2016, Stewart, along with Benedict Cumberbatch, led more than 280 figures from the arts world who backed a vote to remain in the EU in regard to the referendum on that issue.
+In 2016, Stewart was among more than 280 figures from the arts world who backed a vote to remain in the EU in the referendum on that issue.

 On 2 March 2017, Stewart said he was going to apply for US citizenship to oppose the Trump administration.
 However, in an interview by the Press Association at the British Film Institute Luminous Fundraising Gala on 3 October 2017, he said that he hoped the US would pass stronger gun laws, but did not mention any intention of becoming an American citizen in furtherance of that hope.